top of page

 First attachment template for future relationships (IWM)

-Romantic: Good attachment - good relationship expectations
+Romantic: +ve IWM = good relationship expectations

-Insecure attachment - poor relationship expectations
+-ve IWM = poor relationship expectations

 Hazan & Shaver (1987) - resistant = shorter relationships, avoidant = not like intimacy, secure attachments = long lasting

-Parenting: Bailey (2000) same attachment with baby as to own mother; Harlow (1966)
+Parenting: Bailey (2007) interviewed mothers on attachment with own mother and observed attachment style of their infant.
+They found same attachment with baby as to own mother; Harlow (1966)

 Friendships: Myron-Wilson and Smith (1998) secure not involved in bullying, avoidant likely to be victims, resistant likely to be perpetrator